voyeg3r/dotfaster/vim/wiki/dicasvim.md

     2 - pressing yy
     3 - jumping back (even using Ctrl-o, which browse back in the jumplist)

+    How to fix it?

+    :45t.

 Another common anti pattern is closing a file to reopen vim with an empty buffer, you can simply:

     :bd!